lerede/DirectoryBrowser/README.md

 # DirectoryBrowser
-A simple substitute of IIS Direcory Browser
+A simple substitute of IIS Directory Browser